AndreyAkinshin/aakinshin.net/content/en/posts/2022/12/median-shift-vs-shift-median1/index.md

 ---
-title: Median of the shifts vs. shift of the medians
+title: "Median of the shifts vs. shift of the medians, Part 1"
 description: An example of opposite signs of the median of the shifts and the shift of the medians on multimodal distributions
 thumbnail: z-dark
 date: 2022-12-20